Overheard one morning in a New York Subway near Broadway:

 “I only made eleven dollars last night because it was a gospel show and the people only wanted the complimentary ice tea and they wanted it now!”

 This young man experienced what so many in the service industry already know—when it comes to tipping, Christians are cheap.
-Servers do pretty well in tips during the weekday lunch hour because the shopping and business crowd aren’t cheap.
-Evenings are even better for tips because lovers, friends and partiers also aren’t cheap.
+Servers do pretty well in tips during the weekday lunch hour because the shopping and business crowd are not cheap.
+Evenings are even better for tips because lovers, friends, and partiers also are not cheap.
 But the tipping pool dries up for Sunday lunch (and gospel concerts) because here come the Christians.